Seburath/Interactive-Brokers-TWS/README.md

 # Interactive-Brokers-TWS
-My personal examples of IbPy2 and tws-api.
+Examples of IbPy2 and tws-api.

-IbPy2 and tws-api are both wrapers of the java API for the TWS platform of Interactive Brokers.
+IbPy2 and tws-api are both wrapers for the java API of the TWS platform of Interactive Brokers.